BerkeleyLab/upcxx/docs/alt-compilers.md

-## PGI
+## PGI and Nvidia

 ### Query

-One can determine the C++ library to be used by `pgc++` by examining its standard include path looking for GCC installation directories.
-The following example extracts relevant information from verbose compiler output, and indicates that an installation of GCC 9.1.0 is being used.
+One can determine the C++ library to be used by `pgc++` or `nvc++` by examining its standard include path looking for GCC installation directories.
+The following examples extract relevant information from verbose compiler output, and indicates that an installation of GCC 9.1.0 is being used.

+For PGI versions through 20.4:
 ```bash
 $ pgc++ -v -E /dev/null 2>&1 | perl -ne 'if(m/stdinc ([^ ]*)/){print($1=~tr/:/\n/r);}'
 /usr/local/pgi/linux86-64-llvm/19.7/include-gcc70